We invite UK architects to complete an Equality and Diversity (E&D) survey. Here you can ﬁnd the anonymised data we have collected.

 The E&D survey has recently been revised so that the gender and sexuality categories are more inclusive.
 It has also being expanded to include socio-economic information as we feel this is an important trend to monitor.
 As we collect new data we will update the information here.

-The information below is accurate as of 09 October 2019.
+The information below is accurate as of 8 October 2021 and will next be updated 8 November 2021.